prs-eth/U-TILISE/README.md

 ## Preprocessing

-:warning: **Note:** If you don't intend to train U&#8209;TILISE on either the EarthNet2021 or the SEN12MS&#8209;CR&#8209;TS dataset yourself, you can skip this section.
+:warning: **Note:** Skip this section if you don't intend to retrain U&#8209;TILISE on the EarthNet2021 or the SEN12MS&#8209;CR&#8209;TS dataset.

-To train U&#8209;TILISE on either the EarthNet2021 or the SEN12MS&#8209;CR&#8209;TS dataset, you will need to complete several steps: downloading the dataset, converting it from its native format to one compatible with our data loaders, and running a simulation to generate cloud&#8209;free sequences with synthetically added data gaps.
+To train U&#8209;TILISE on the EarthNet2021 or the SEN12MS&#8209;CR&#8209;TS dataset, you will need to complete several steps: downloading the dataset, converting it from its native format to one compatible with our data loaders, and running a simulation to generate cloud&#8209;free sequences with synthetically added data gaps.
 Here's a step-by-step guide: